-Design Thinking, also known as human-centered design, is a methodology that keeps humans at the center of the problem-solving process in order for organizations to create feasible and viable solutions within any industry.
+Design Thinking uses the practices of Human-Centered Design by keeping people at the center of the problem-solving process in order to create feasible and viable solutions within any industry.

 Design, and more specifically design thinking, is used to solve human-centered problems that often involve a lot of different people, challenging circumstances, and/or challenging environments.